 What’s Good for Stretch Marks during Pregnancy – Most pregnant women fear them and some will not even want to discuss about them.
 It’s no less than half of all pregnant women see these red, pink and sometimes purplish marks on their belly.

 And very often nothing they can do about this.
+And now the question is: how to avoid stretch marks during pregnancy?

 Okay.
 Stretch marks, in fact, are small tears in the supporting layers of tissue under your skin as it’s pulled tight to the limit during pregnancy.